How we deal with complaints

 • (for health complaints) whether the impact of your complaint on you was relatively minor, and we cannot resolve your complaint quickly.

-During this stage, our caseworkers will also check whether dispute resolution might be the right option for your complaint.
-Dispute resolution is way of resolving issues between two parties based on mediation techniques.
+During this stage, our caseworkers will also check whether mediation might be the right option for your complaint.
+This is a way of resolving issues between two parties based on mediation techniques.
 Our team independently facilitates meetings between complainants and organisations to help them jointly agree on a complaint resolution.

 What can we decide?